Syngenta Joins FFAR’s Crops of the Future Consortium

-BASEL and WASHINGTON (December 19, 2018) – Syngenta has joined the Foundation for Food and Agriculture Research’s (FFAR) Crops of the Future Collaborative as an executive committee participant.
-The executive committee includes nine Crops of the Future Collaborative participants that work with FFAR to govern the consortium, assist with funding allocations, and determine the direction of consortium research.
-Syngenta’s involvement furthers the consortium’s ambitious goals, while underscoring the company’s commitment to seed research and development, and sustainable agriculture.
+BASEL and WASHINGTON (December 19, 2018) – Syngenta has joined the Foundation for Food & Agriculture Research’s (FFAR) Crops of the Future Collaborative as an executive committee participant.
+The executive committee includes nine Crops of the Future Collaborative participants that work with FFAR to govern the consortium, assist with funding allocations and determine the direction of consortium research.
+Syngenta’s involvement furthers the consortium’s ambitious goals, while underscoring the company’s commitment to seed research and development and sustainable agriculture.

 The Crops of the Future Collaborative is a consortium for industry partners to jointly contribute to large-scale pre-competitive research projects, fostering a comprehensive approach to address some of agriculture’s most complex challenges.
 The consortium is pursuing research into how a crop’s genetic information encodes important characteristics such as nutrition, disease resistance, productivity and environmental efficiency.
 Ultimately, the resulting breakthroughs will create more sustainable food systems benefitting all stakeholders across the value chain, from producers to consumers.